cody-mar10/protein_set_transformer/README.md

 #### FASTA File requirements

 The `esm_embed` tool we provide produces protein language model embeddings for each protein in an input FASTA file **IN THE SAME ORDER** as the sequences in the file.
+We plan to integrate this tool into the `pst` executable.

 Thus, the following are **required** of the input FASTA file: